HOW TO DECLUTTER YOUR HOME AND LIFE

 I was stressed out and worn out.
 Of course, it wasn’t really just about my clothes, but life in general.
 The frustration I was feeling was just an outward sign of an underlying problem.
 Things needed to change!

 Decluttering my wardrobe bought about instant benefits.
 I could choose my clothes quicker, knowing that whatever I pulled from my closet was something I’d like to wear and feel good wearing.
 Not only was it quicker, it was easier, more enjoyable and much less frustrating!

-I loved the impact of this small decluttering project so, over time, I carried on decluttering the rest of my home – the kitchen, my living room, the kids’ bedrooms and so on.
+I loved the impact of this small decluttering project so, over time, I carried on decluttering the rest of my home – the bathroom, kitchen, living room, bedrooms, toys and so on.

 Little by little, I began to notice some big differences, not just in my home, but in other areas of my life too.

 Owning less stuff created more time, space and energy for other things that I wanted to do instead and a better life for myself and my family.

 Decluttering was the first, vital step.
 If you’d like to explore decluttering for yourself, I hope the ideas and tips that follow will help guide you through the decluttering process in a way that feels right for you.